Improving mobile navigation

 Redesign the section menu

-We sketched menu alterations, focusing on small design changes such as the menu’s wording, color, and icon.
+To get started, we performed a competitive analysis then sketched menu alterations, focusing on small design changes such as the wording, color, and icon.
 We considered ways to make the menu stand apart from in-page components and fit seamlessly with other navigation components.

 In addition to the section menu design, we experimented with truncating the breadcrumb to shorten its footprint and free up top-of-page screen space.

-Our first prototype included a truncated breadcrumb.
+Our prototype included a truncated breadcrumb.

 3.